TheRealToxicDev/InfinityBotsGuide/docs/server/policies/index.md

 7. Leaking private information from a fellow member is strictly prohibited.
 8. Usage of any NSFW link, image or any other material is strictly prohibited.
 We want a safe environment for kids as well.
 9. Failing to follow the TOS of Discord is punishable.
-10. Ping an staff member for something not important will lead to get a warn / While on DND / Idle / Offline status
+10. Ping any staff member for something not important will lead to get a warn / While on DND / Idle / Offline status
 11. Arguing with Staff leads to mute / kick / ban
 12. Talking about `DDosing` will lead to a warn
 13. Any attacks on our website including but not limited to `DDos`, `Fuzzing`, `XXS` will lead to a ban